 How ‘rapid rescore’ affects your credit

-Rapid rescore updates credit files and scores
+Rapid rescore updates credit files, scores

 A rapid rescore is a two-step dance.
 First, corrected or updated information is verified (by the mortgage lender’s credit reporting entity), and then it’s submitted to the credit bureaus.